r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 Sorry, I think that is a sensible decision, but I can't accompany them.

 **Captain:**
 I was not sent here as a combatant.
-Were I to try to fight alongside Fujimaru, I would just get in{(M) his /(F) her} way.
+Were I to try to fight alongside Fujimaru, I would just get in[♂ his /♀ her] way.

 **Captain:**
 My job is to make improvements on this vessel.